 The Lieutenant Governors

-The lieutenant governors are appointed by the Governor General, in the name of The Queen, on the advice of the prime minister, to represent The Queen in their provinces.
+The lieutenant governors are appointed by the Governor General, in the name of The King, on the advice of the prime minister.
+Each represents The Sovereign within their province.
 In this way, the vice-regal representatives mirror the country’s federal system, underlining that the provinces are as potent in the exercise of their constitutional responsibilities as is the national government in its assigned jurisdictions.
-It is an historic office, in a sense pre-dating that of the Governor General, as the earliest colonial governors—of whom Samuel de Champlain was first—in fact had responsibility for areas roughly corresponding to some of today’s provinces.
+It is an historic office, in a sense pre-dating that of the Governor General, as the earliest colonial governors—of whom Samuel de Champlain was first—in fact he had responsibility for areas roughly corresponding to some of today’s provinces.

-As with the Governor General, the lieutenant governors are appointed to serve at Her Majesty’s pleasure.
-However, in practice, vice-regal appointments are customarily limited to five years, unless the prime minister of the day recommends that their time in office be extended.
+As with the Governor General, the lieutenant governors are appointed to serve at His Majesty’s pleasure.
+However, by custom, vice-regal appointments are five years.
+Not infrequently this time may be extended.
+For many years, males occupied all or most of the positions.
+Reflecting societal changes, today’s are mainly female.

 The role of the lieutenant governors is both constitutional and social.
-As representative of the Sovereign, they form a part of the provincial legislative assemblies, summoning and dissolving its sessions and giving royal assent to legislation in The Queen’s name.
+As representative of the Sovereign, they form a part of the provincial legislative assemblies, summoning and dissolving its sessions and giving royal assent to legislation in The King’s name.
 They must approve all actions (“Orders-in-Council”) of the provincial executive councils.
-Generaly, they preside over the provinces’ individual honours systems, allowing the provincial orders and similar recognitions to carry the dignity and prestige of the Crown.
+Generally, they preside over the provinces’ honours systems, allowing the provincial Orders and similar recognitions to carry the dignity and prestige of the Crown.
 Socially, they lend their vice-regal patronage to a variety of causes and community events, ranging from the Scouts to prizes for academic and literary achievement, thus underlining the important role of the Crown in encouraging Canadians to give of their best.
-Each lieutenant governor chooses several areas of special concern that serve to draw the attention of the population to causes ranging, for example, from Aboriginal reconciliation to youth and disability issues.
+Each lieutenant governor chooses several areas of special concern that serve to draw the attention of the population to wide-ranging causes such as reconciliation, inclusiveness and to youth issues.

 The Hon.
 Janice Filmon, former Lieutenant Governor of Manitoba with the Late Queen